1242035/spree/guides/src/content/user/configuration/configuring_inventory.md

 ### Stock Transfers

-If you have more than one stock location, your Spree store offers you a way to record the movement on inventory from one location to another: the stock transfer.
+If you have more than one stock location, your Viauco store offers you a way to record the movement on inventory from one location to another: the stock transfer.

 To create a new stock transfer, go to your Admin Interface, click "Configuration", then "Stock Transfers", then click the "New Stock Transfer" button.